Royal Walk - Things to do FREE in London

 Piccadilly Circus: is a busy plaza in the heart of London at the junction of five major streets: Regent street, Shaftesbury Avenue, Piccadilly and Covent Street.
 The word 'Circus' refers to the roundabout around which the traffic circulated.
 The Piccadilly Circus is now partly pedestrianized and a favorite place from where to access the nearby shopping and entertainment areas - Soho, Chinatown, Shaftesbury Avenue and Trafalgar Square all within walking distance.

-It also has the four lion statues that guard the Column, and the large amount of pigeons that live in the square.
-Other statues and sculptures are also on display in the square, including a fourth plinth displaying changing pieces of contemporary art, and it is a frequent site of political demonstrations.
+It also has the four lion statues that guard the Column, Other statues and sculptures are also on display in the square, including a fourth plinth displaying changing pieces of contemporary art, and it is a frequent site of political demonstrations.

 Whitehall & Ten Downing Street :The Palace of Whitehall was the main residence of the English monarchs in London from 1530 until 1698 when all except Inigo Jones's 1622 Banqueting House was destroyed by fire.

-The majority of buildings along Whitehall belong to Government departments.
-They include the Ministry of Defence and the Foreign Office and Treasury.
+Most of the buildings alongside are Government Department buildings including the Ministry of Defence and the Foreign Office.

 Downing Street is named after Sir George Downing, the second graduate of Harvard College, who bought the land and built the houses in 1680.
 Number 10 has been the official residence of the Prime Minister since 1732.
-There is no general public access to it.
+Public is not allowed in.

 Continue along Whitehall to Parliament Square and turn left.
 Walk along Bridge Street, back to your starting point outside Westminster tube station.